NebraLtd/Helium-Guides/docs/README.md

 You can also purchase from one of our [growing list of distributors](distributors.md) around the world.

-> Not sure what region you require for your Helium Hotspot? use [What Helium Region](https://whatheliumregion.xyz/) to find.
+> Not sure what region you require for your Helium Hotspot?
+Use [What Helium Region](https://whatheliumregion.xyz/) to find out!

 ## Contributing